easbarba/qas.rb/README.md

 <pre>
  Floss v2 is currently a on-going porting and thus so not yet finished.

- Its former v1 is finished and completed and can be found on the 'v1' branch.
+ Although there is a version 1 fully functional found at the 'v1' branch.
 </pre>

 ## Usage